format37/echobridgebot/bot_server/README.md

 chmod +x logs.sh
 sh build_and_run.sh
 ```
+Define your bot token in the run.sh and logs.sh
+Define your port in the Dockerfile if necessary
 4. Check that bot is able to answer
 # NGROK installation to provide the IP channel voice cloning feature
 1. Installation